Clashes over Dakota Access Pipeline escalate

 Protesters set fire to two trucks and several parts of the bridge, police said.
 On Sunday night, police released a statement saying that the protesters "attempted to flank and attack the law enforcement line from the west," describing their actions as "very aggressive."

-Officers tried to disperse the crowds.
+Officers tried to disperse the crowds with water cannons.

 Some decried the use of water on the crowd on a cold night when temperatures fell to 28 degrees Fahrenheit.

-The physicians and tribal healers with the Standing Rock Medic and Healer Council called for " the immediate cessation of use of water cannons" over concerns of hypothermia in the cold weather conditions.
-They criticized the use of water as "potentially lethal use of these confrontational methods against people peacefully assembled."
+Physicians and tribal healers with the Standing Rock Medic and Healer Council called for "the immediate cessation of use of water cannons" over concerns of hypothermia in the cold weather conditions.
+They criticized the "potentially lethal use of these confrontational methods against people peacefully assembled."

 But police say the protesters are not peaceful and that water was used to put out fires as well as to control the crowds.